 It had been a while since I’d eaten a Lofthouse cookie, but they came up in conversation so I picked up a box to refresh my memory.
 Given the rave reviews, I was excited about re-trying them since I’d completely forgotten how they tasted.
 I chose the ones with blue frosting and Fuzz approved.

-First, I made a batch of the old Recipe Goldmine Lofthouse clone which I’d made in the past.
+First, I made a batch from Food.com called Lofthouse Cookie Clones which I'd made in the past.
 Those cookies were delicious, but they were too puffy, cakey and yellow.
-Still, they were really good — especially after sitting frosted in a closed container overnight.
+Still, they were really good -- especially after sitting frosted in a closed container overnight.
 They were more like mini iced yellow cakes.

-Next I tried a few recipes in a thread by some ladies who were doing their own cloning, including one who claimed she had the original ingredient list.
-I tried her recipe plus a few others in the thread (none of the ones including cake mix, though) and didn’t feel the cookies were very tasty.
+Next I tried a few recipes by some people on a forum who were doing their own cloning, including one who claimed she had the original ingredient list.
+I tried her recipe plus a few others in the thread (none of the ones including cake mix, though) and didn't feel the cookies very tasty.
 They were definitely denser than the previous, cakey & yellow clone, but just not as flavorful.

 Finally, I tried going off on my own.
 I tried a few recipes with heavy cream, a few more with sour cream, and because rice flour was an ingredient on the label of the original cookies, I tried incorporating it into a few recipes.
 None of my cookies were as good as Lofthouse or even the original cakey recipe (first one I mentioned).

-In the end, and I’m sorry to have such boring results, the old original clone version — the one on Recipe Goldmine was the best tasting of the bunch.
+In the end, and I’m sorry to have such boring results, the old original clone version -- the one on Recipe Goldmine was the best tasting of the bunch.
 Of course that’s partially due to the icing.
 I tried lots of variations.
 Italian Meringue wasn’t sweet enough and neither was a marshmallow butter cream.
 The basic butter cream recipe on the side of the powdered sugar box was delicious, but I hate to say that the most delicious, best textured frosting was one from a scrapbookers thread that was made with egg whites, shortening, butter, powdered sugar and flavorings.
 I liked the flavor and loved how it crusted over like the original Lofthouse frosting.
-What I didn’t like was that it had raw egg and shortening.
-The raw egg problem had an easy fix – pasteurized egg whites did the trick.
-As for the shortening, I tried substituting butter.
-That worked just fine, but the version with half shortening and half butter had a more ethereal texture.
-In the end, here’s the final recipe.
-It’s not quite a Lofthouse clone, but it makes really tasty sugar cookies that taste better on day 2.

 Lofthouse Cookie Clone

-- 2 sticks 8 oz salted butter, room temperature
+- 2 sticks salted butter, room temperature (230 grams)

 - 3 large eggs